rembold-cs151-master/Section08/index.md

 - Create a `GWindow`
 - Add a black `GRect` as a background
-- Initialize a list to tabulate how many characters have been added in each column
+- Initialize a list to tabulate/track how many characters have been added in each column
 - On each time step:
   - Pick a number between 12448 (`0x30A0`) and 12543 (`0x30FF`), the unicode block of katakana characters
   - Use `chr` to actually create a katakana character
   - Create a `GLabel` with that character
-  - Add the `GLabel` to the bottom of a randomly chosen column, where you can track where the "bottom" is at from your earlier list
+  - Add the `GLabel` to the bottom of a randomly chosen column, where you can track where the "bottom" is at from your earlier tabulation list
-- Stop when one column fills
+- Stop the timer when one column fills
 :::

 ## Seeing the Matrix {data-state=MatrixDropTrace}